tsanhan/sports-ecommerce/README.md

 # sports-ecommerce

-Section 14\152 Displaying the basket item count in the navbar *Notice:
+Section 14\153 Styling the basket page
-From now on this project is upgrade to .Net 7.0 Angular 15.0
+- Add an html tags to decorate the basket page
-Bootstrap 5
+- Adding it also into navbar-component html to display it on page(navbar)